OpenMDAO/POEMs/POEM_014.md

 POEM ID: 014
 Title: Removal of XDSM viewer to be replaced by third-party plugin
-Authors: @robfalck
+Authors: robfalck (Rob Falck)
 Competing POEMs: N/A
 Related POEMs: N/A
 Associated implementation PR: #1240